massalabs/massa-docs/hackathon.rst

     [default_node]
     ip = "141.94.218.103"

-This will allow your client to connect to a remote node run by the Massa team so that you don't have to run a node yourself.
+This will allow your client to connect to the remote node run by Massa team so that you don't have to run a node yourself.

 You can now run the client and generate a private key using the following commang in the client: